ngs-docs/angus/jetstream/boot.md

 Now, you can either click "Open Web Shell", *or*, if you know how to use ssh, you can ssh in as user 'tx160085' on the IP address of the machine - see circled information below.
-Note that you'll need to use the private key file we sent around to everyone in last the pre-workshop e-mail.
+Note that you'll need to use the private key file we sent around to everyone in last the pre-workshop e-mail if you decide to use your system terminal.

 [![foo](images/login-12.thumb.png)(../_images/login-12.png)